 The big advantage co-ops have, which condos don’t, is that residents of a co-op can pick the type of people they want as neighbors.
 Furthermore, a co-op doesn’t have to give a reason why someone was rejected.
 If they didn’t like the shine on their shoes, that’s enough to get black-balled.

 Condos, like co-ops, levy monthly maintenance charges to cover a building’s operating expenses.
-Condos usually have lower monthly maintenance fees because there is not an underlying mortgage for the building, which is often the case with co-ops.
+Condos usually have lower monthly maintenance fees than co-ops because there is not an underlying mortgage for the building, which is often the case with co-ops.

 Getting a mortgage in NYC for a co-op is pretty straightforward, assuming you work with a lender that has experience with co-ops.
 Outside the city, it’s a different matter entirely.
 Buyers have an easier time securing financing in a condo, and the interest rates tend to be slightly lower.
 Lenders prefer loaning money to condo buyers because, in the event of foreclosure, it’s easier for them to take back the property.